Skip to content

 • With your employer:

-• Let them know when you are cleared for light duty or to return to work.
+• Notify your manager when you are cleared for light duty or to return to work.

 • With your Sedgwick claims examiner: